13 Mistakes to Avoid When Buying a Used Travel Trailer

 Mistake 1: Making a Hasty Buying Decision

-What this means is purchasing an RV without doing any research.
+This means purchasing an RV without doing any research.
 Hasty buying decisions are usually common in high-pressure selling environments.

-It’s also important never to go shopping for a used travel trailer, especially when you’re short on time.
+It’s also important never to shop for a used travel trailer, especially when you’re short on time.

-Lots of people also buy RVs in shows, where there’s a lot of excitement, only to discover their model is too big, too small, or the wrong configuration for their needs.
+Many people also buy RVs at shows, where there’s a lot of excitement, only to discover that their model is too big, too small, or in the wrong configuration for their needs.

 Mistake 2: Failure to Hire an Independent RV Inspector

 Before hiring an inspector, do some checking yourself.
-Inspect every nook and cranny, especially on the floor perimeter, corners, cavities, and hidden spaces.
+Inspect every nook and cranny, especially the perimeter of the floor, corners, cavities, and hidden spaces.
 Use your nose to detect traces of mold, especially in closed spaces like cupboards and underbelly compartments.

 After you’re satisfied with your initial assessment, visit NRVIA.org to find some local inspectors.
 They might be expensive, but they will save you a world of unpleasantness and rebuilding to be followed.